-A new feature of the blog is a conversation series with people who are living with dyscalculia.
+A new feature of the blog is a conversation series with people living with dyscalculia.

 In this part of the interview, we discussed her path to diagnosis, her time at school and the challenges that overcame to become a primary school teacher.
-The second part of the interview, covering her experience as a primary teacher school and advice to parent, will be published the following week!Read more
+The second part of the interview, covering her experience as a primary school teacher and advice to parents, will be published the following week!Read more